Privacy Policy

 The entities listed above may also share personal data with their own business suppliers, for example in relation to the operation of IT systems or where they outsource part of their services.

-Smart may also share personal data with third party service providers to process your information on our behalf.
-These third parties will be required to strictly comply with the instructions of Smart.
+Smart may also share personal data with third-party service providers to process your information on our behalf.
+These third parties will be required to strictly comply with the instructions of the Trustee and/ or Smart Pension as applicable.
+Some of these third-parties may also be data controllers under the data protection laws.
+Please contact Smart and the Trustee using the contact details below if you have any queries about how they use your personal information.

 Where we store your personal data

-Where your personal data is being transferred to countries outside the UK or EEA either by us or by our service providers acting on our behalf, we will ensure that appropriate safeguards and necessary organisational and technical measures are in place to protect your personal data in accordance with the Data Protection Laws.
+Where your personal data is being transferred to countries outside the UK or EEA either by us or by our service providers acting on our behalf, we will ensure that appropriate safeguards and necessary organisational and technical measures are in place to protect your personal data in accordance with the data protection laws.

 Your rights in relation to your personal information